The global options apply to the site as a whole and not to a specific theme template or module. They are set in the file

-The first option simply chooses whether the default position of the sidebar is on the right (the default), on the left, whether there isn't a sidebar at all, of if there are two.
+The first option simply chooses whether the default position of the sidebar is on the right (the default), on the left (as on this site), whether there isn't a sidebar at all, of if there are two.
 This might seem like it should just be a Sidebar option but it does need to be allowed for in most of the template code.
-For a single sidebar the left or right position may be overridden by a user cookie, if enabled, and pages may also use a template that overrides all other options.

 The entire page content, with the exception of the the top and bottom banners (defined in the Header and Footer), is wrapped in a padded

 <div id="bhpagecontent"> with a plain white background.
 This allows the page background to be set to a different colour to provide contrast.
-The Scout brand colours (plus the default white) are offered.
+The Scout brand colours (which include black and white) are offered.

 When a single post is displayed the default behaviour is to show any comments that have been submitted along with a form to submit a new comment.
 The option will disable the display of the comments and the form.
-It is possible the theme will evolve to support comments in more than one place so this has been made a global option.
+To allow for the possibility of the theme evolving to support comments in more than one place this was made a global option.

 The next two options allow arbitrary HTML code to be injected into the HTML